Story of love comes to life

 Both new and old characters popped up on screen, and some of them were given more context than in the original.
 Both Belle and the Beast’s mother’s are not seen throughout the 1991 version, but in the 2017 version they elaborate more on their backstories.
 They were given some background and it really gave the film more excitement and intrigue.

 One of the most magical and iconic parts of the film was the classic ballroom scene.
 The Oscar-winning costume designer Jacqueline Durran created the yellow dress we see Belle wear in the film, with gold around the skirt and a new take on the top.
-The dance between Belle and the Beast almost caused me to shed a tear.
+The dance between Belle and the Beast almost caused me to shed tears.
 Even though the Beast was animated, they danced with grace, and made the scene enchanting to watch.

 This whole movie was amazing solely because the renovated scenes, characters and songs were so iconic.
 I remember watching Beauty and the Beast when I was a kid, and seeing it come to life in a live action movie was so nostalgic and sentimental.